 5 Beneficial Aspects of Becoming a Culinary or Restaurant Manager

 Dining out is one of America's favorite pastimes.
-In fact, according to one survey, people in the U.S. eat out 4.9 times per week, on average (not including breakfast).1 It's such a popular activity that the nation's restaurant industry can generate $863 billion in sales during a single year.2 And that means it also provides a lot of appealing career opportunities.
+In fact, according to one survey, people in the U.S. eat out 4.9 times per week, on average (not including breakfast).
+It's such a popular activity that the nation's restaurant industry can generate $863 billion in sales during a single year, says the National Restaurant Association.
+And that means it also provides a lot of appealing career opportunities.

 People who've completed culinary and restaurant management training hold some of the most compelling jobs in the industry.
 After all, every dining establishment and food-service operation needs to be overseen by qualified managers who know what it takes to satisfy customers, coordinate staff, and meet financial expectations.